isomerpages/imh-predict/_about/About the PREDICT Study.md

 </li>
 <li>
 <p>The study will include participants from both tertiary care (Institute
-of Mental Health, IMH) and primary care settings, this multi-site approach will enable comparison of outcomes and care trajectories across the two settings.</p>
+of Mental Health, IMH) and primary care settings.
+This multi-site approach will enable comparison of outcomes and care trajectories across the two settings.</p>
 </li>